 Being aware of the existing and added sugar content in foods and drinks is vital to overall health.
 So many products have sugar added to them that, in the modern food market, people must take extra steps to avoid consuming more than the recommended amount.

 In March 2015, the World Health Organization (WHO) published new guidelines recommending that adults and children reduce their intake of added sugars to less than 10 percent of their total energy intake.
-A further reduction to below 5 percent is associated with additional health benefits.
+A further reduction to

 The term “free sugars” refers to any glucose, fructose, and sucrose added to foods and drinks, as well as the sugars that occur naturally in syrups, honey, and fruit juice.
 The term does not apply to the natural sugars found in fresh fruit, vegetables, or milk because there is no evidence linking these sugars to health problems.